nebojsaj1726/mini-shop/README.md

 Clone or download the app

-Change to client directory
+Change to frontend directory

-`cd client`
+`cd frontend`

 Install dependecies